J2EE EJB Server or Container

 An entity bean is an object representation of persistent data maintained in a permanent data store, such as a database.
 An entity object can manage its own persistence, or it can delegate its persistence to its container.
 See:

-More detail for the current topic: J2EE EJB Server or Container
+Context for J2EE EJB Server or Container